lamhda/ElPiGraph.P/Readme.md

 Requirements
 ============

-The following python packages are needed:
+This code was tested with Python 3.
+In addition, the following packages are needed:

 -	numpy
 -	matplotlib